se-for-sci/se-for-sci.github.io/content/week07/designpatt.md

 look up if you are curious:

 - Singleton pattern: There can only be one instance of a class. `None`, `True`, and `False` are singletons in Python.
+There are several ways to achieve these.
 - Registries: `logging` uses this design.
+You collect a global dict of instances and can access them by name.
 - State machine: this is used heavily by Matlab, and sometimes is seen in things mimicking it, like matplotlib's "easy" interface.
+You track which item is "active".
+Bad for multithreaded environments.
 - Factory pattern: We've touched on this lightly, classes `__init__` method, for example.
-You can have other factories with `@classmethod`'s that return new instances. (or static methods in C++, etc)
+You can have other factories with `@classmethod`'s that return new instances. (or static methods in C++, etc).
 - Ascync patterns: Lightly touched on during generators.
 - Event loop: A common pattern for reacting to multiple possible inputs.